A Chern-Simons theory for dipole symmetry: Level quantization in the dipolar Chern-Simons theory

-We follow \cite{Tong_gauge} to derive the quantization condition for the dipolar Chern-Simons theory.
+We derive the level quantization for the dipolar Chern-Simons theory.
 Similar derivation was done in \cite{Prem:2017kxc}.

-The Dirac quantization still applies to the dipole symmetry as it is effectively a compact $U(1)$ symmetry for dipole moments.
+For the purpose of this section, we take the dipole symmetry to be a compact $U(1)$ symmetry for the corresponding dipole moment living in the internal space.
 Imaging adiabatically moving a dipole moment pointing at $\hat r^a$ along a closed loop in the presence of the dipole gauge fields.
 Due to the single-particle dynamics governed by $\int\ud t ~\p_t x^i A^a_i \hat r^a$, the relative phase it picks up is

 Now, threading a magnetic dipole flux through a sphere, and requiring consistency on the relative phase, the minimum such flux is given by

 where $B^a = \epsilon^{ij}\p_i A^a_j$, and $\hat r^a$ indicates the direction of the magnetic dipole moment.